kumakaba/acme-dns/README.md

     7) Run acme-dns: `sudo systemctl start acme-dns.service`.

 6) If you did not install the systemd service, run `acme-dns`.
-Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with elevated privileges.
+Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with elevated privileges, or `sudo setcap 'cap_net_bind_service=+ep' /usr/local/bin/acme-dns`.

 ### Docker Compose